benhowell/pgnotifier/README.md

 * `payload` the notification received, as native type as cast by `ast.literal_eval`.
 * `pid` the notifying sessions server process PID, as `int`.

-> [!TIP]
-> Channels and subscribers (i.e. callbacks) can have a many-to-many relationship.
-> * A subscriber can be registered with multiple channels.
-> * A channel can have multiple subscribers registered.

 ``` python
 from pgnotifier import Notifier